fmatthew5876/stdcxx-bitops/README.md

 * *most significant X bit (msXb)*: The highest order bit in a binary quantity with a value of X.
 * *least significant bit (lsb)*: The low order bit in a binary quantity.
 * *least significant X bit (lsXb)*: The lowest order bit in a binary quantity with a value of X.
 * `~T(0)`: This statement represents a quantity of type `T` where all of the bits are 1.
-We avoid the commonly used `T(-1)` as it assumes 2's compliment signed integers.
+We avoid the more commonly used `T(-1)` as it assumes 2's compliment signed integers and is a little less intuitive to the unitiated.

 Technical Specification
 ====================

 We will now describe the additions to `<cmath>` and `<memory>`.
-This is a procedural library implemented entirely using templated free functions.
-Every function can be implemented as `constexpr` in standard C++14.
+This is a procedural library implemented entirely using `constexpr` templated free functions.
 In addition, each function has been qualified with `noexcept`.
-These operations are often used in highly optimized numerical code and the overhead of exception handling would be inappropriate.
+These operations are most often used in highly optimized numerical code where the overhead of exception handling would be inappropriate.
 For functions which have pre-conditions on their inputs, we have opted for undefined return values if these pre-conditions are ever violated.
 The functions are classified into different groups to aid analysis and discussion